myselfswastikmishra/TechTribe-final/README.md

 ### Step 1: Set Up Environment Variables (.env file)

-Your project needs a secret key to connect to Google AI services.
-You must store this key in a special file that is kept private and not shared publicly.
+Your project needs a secret key to connect to Google AI services and a Discord Webhook for notifications.
+You must store these in a special file that is kept private and not shared publicly.

 1. In the main folder of your project, create a new file and name it exactly: `.env`

-2. Open the `.env` file and add the following line.
-Replace the placeholder text with your actual secret key.
+2. Open the `.env` file and add the following lines.
+Replace the placeholder text with your actual secret key and URL.

     ```
     # For Google AI features (used in the "Start a Chapter" form)
     GEMINI_API_KEY="YOUR_GEMINI_API_KEY_HERE"

+    # For form notifications to Discord (used by Contact and Chapter forms)
+    DISCORD_WEBHOOK_URL="YOUR_DISCORD_WEBHOOK_URL_HERE"
     ```
-> **Note on Discord Notifications:** For local development, the Discord notification URLs are currently hardcoded in `src/app/contact/actions.ts` and `src/app/chapters/actions.ts` to ensure they work out-of-the-box.
-For production, you will manage this securely (see the "Deploying to Production" section).

 ### Step 2: Install Dependencies